MonoGame/MonoGame/Documentation/getting_started/3_adding_content.md

     GraphicsDeviceManager graphics;
 ```

-Next find the Load Content method and use it to initialize the ball private variable:
+Next find the LoadContent method and use it to initialize the ballTexture private variable:

 ```csharp
 protected override void LoadContent()